All walks will begin from the Registration Centre and coach transport will be provided for all walks starting outside

-Festival walks have been graded as follows.
+Festival walks are graded as follows.
 These walk grades, together with the walk length, ascent (where this is significant) and route description, allow you to select a suitable walk for your capability and interest.

 Easier: Up to 7¾ miles/12.7 kilometres distance with up to 650 feet/200 metres of ascent.
 Walking experience isn’t necessary for these as distances are relatively short and paths and gradients generally easy.
 These walks will be taken at a relaxed pace, often spending time at places of interest, and are suitable for family groups.